 Adoption – Sheltering Wings partners with All Blessings International to facilitate the placement of special needs children in adoptive homes.
 Thus far, we have facilitated 26 U.S. adoptions for children ranging in age from 3 to 14 years old and with special needs ranging from mild to severe cerebral palsy, sickle cell anemia, hearing impairments, visual impairments, physical and mental delays, HIV and more.
 Most of the older children receiving placement are healthy but considered special needs because older children are harder to place in adoption.

 If you have thought and prayed about international adoption and feel your family could welcome a special needs child, please contact Kim at firstname.lastname@example.org for more information.

-Friends of the Orphanage – There are more than 750,000 orphans in Burkina Faso, West Africa.
+Friends of the Orphanage – There are more than 750,000 orphans in the area we minister in West Africa.
 The numbers are staggering.
 The devastation is beyond comprehension.
 Operating funds for an existing orphanage are desperately needed.
 Join Sheltering Wings as a Friend of the Orphanage (FOTO), and give these children hope and a future.

 Clean Water & Living Water

-Burkina Faso – Sheltering Wings partners with a Christ-Centered Well Drilling team, Friends In Action, to help bring safe drinking water to villages located near the local church.
+West Africa – Sheltering Wings partners with a Christ-Centered Well Drilling team, Friends In Action, to help bring safe drinking water to villages located near the local church.
 Clean water means a healthier village and an opportunity for the local pastor to connect with his community and share the Gospel.
-Many villages throughout Burkina are waiting for clean water to be brought to their area.
+Many villages throughout West Africa are waiting for clean water to be brought to their area.